|

 Don’t become “that” vegan.

 By “that” I mean terrorizing, negative, and rude towards others who aren’t vegan.
-This approach can make people resentful of veganism.
+This approach can make people resentful of veganism, and never try it out of spite.

 Being an advocate and passionate about veganism is fantastic, and if you feel like sharing more about your vegan journey – that’s great!